underwhelmed/Flickrish/README.md

 Finally, you provide a path to store all photos.

+In your profile, you have to allow access to the Original sized image to Everybody, otherwise, this won't be able to find it.

 This program requires at least Ruby 1.9 and uses the flickraw gem.

 ```ruby